hrabhijith/GrapheneMongoService/README.md

 `pip3 install -r requirements.txt`

 5. Execute the below command to run the application.
+(Congifgure variables before this step, see below for more info)

 `python3 app.py`